 How Much Does It REALLY Cost to Start a Blog?
 First 3 Months and Beyond

-Let’s chat about how much does it REALLY cost to start a blog, from getting your blog hosting all the way to expected costs for your first few months of blogging.
+The blog startup costs are beginning to add up!
+Yikes!
+How much does it REALLY cost to start a blog?
+We’ve included everything from getting your blog hosting all the way to expected costs for your first few months of blogging.

 We know a lot of you are considering starting a blog, but you’re either unsure of what it will truly cost or you’re feeling overwhelmed by the financial decisions you have to make over your new blog.